muratk5n/thirdwave/en/2015/08/temp-increase.md

 <a name='carbon'/>

-## Monthly Carbon In Atmosphere
+## Carbon Levels In the the Atmosphere

-Units are mole fraction in ppm
+Units are mole fraction in ppm, per month

 ```python
 import urllib.request as urllib2, io